realworldocaml/book/en/json.md

 # Handling JSON data

-Now that you've seen how to convert OCaml values into s-expressions, it's time to look at other useful serialization formats.
-We'll cover JSON next, as it is a very common third-party data format on the Internet, and much easier to parse than alternatives.
+Data serialization, _i.e._ converting data to and from a sequence of bytes that's suitable for writing to disk or sending across the network, is an important and common programming task.
+Sometimes you need to match someone else's data format (such as XML), sometimes you need a highly efficient format, and sometimes you just want something that is easy for humans to read and edit.
+To this end, OCaml comes with several techniques for data serialization depending on what your problem is.

+We'll start by using the popular and simple JSON data format, and then look at other serialization formats later in in the book.
 This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book:

-* Using polymorphic variants to write more portable protocols (but still retain the ability to extend them if needed)
+* Using polymorphic variants to write more extensible libraries and protocols (but still retain the ability to extend them if needed)
-* The use of _combinators_ to compose common operations over data structures in a type-safe way.
+* The use of _combinator_ functions to compose common operations over data structures in a type-safe way.
 * Using external tools to generate boilerplate OCaml modules and signatures from external specification files.